Misc

 Spirit Lake

-Lake level is over crest.
+Lake level is below crest.
 Black Crappie - Good: Anglers finding quality-size crappie; biting on almost anything.
 Bluegill - Good.
 Walleye - Good: Anglers are catching quality-sized walleye.
 Evening bite is best with leech and bobber from shore or crankbaits and slip bobbers by boat.
 Yellow Perch - Good: Sorting may be needed.

 West Okoboji Lake